Posted in:

 What types of ISAs are there?

-The different types of individual savings accounts available include the cash ISA, the stocks and shares ISA, the Lifetime ISA, the Innovative Finance ISA and the Junior ISA.
+The different types of individual savings accounts available include the cash ISA, the stocks and shares ISA, the Lifetime ISA, the Innovative Finance ISA, and the Junior ISA.
 Each ISA account can play a part in reliable financial planning according to your individual circumstances and financial goals, but to apply for any of the types of ISA, you must be a UK resident.

 Cash ISA

-You can only open and fund one cash ISA per tax year, but you can own multiple types of ISA accounts.
 You can choose between easy-access cash ISAs and fixed-rate cash ISAs.
-Easy access cash ISA can be the top ISA for people who want instant access to their money, while fixed-rate cash ISA might be the best ISA for people who want short-term maturity and better interest rates.
+Easy access cash ISA can be the best ISA for people who want instant access to their money, while fixed-rate cash ISA might be the best ISA for people who want short-term maturity and better interest rates.
 You do need to be aware, however, that the better interest rate comes at a price, and that price is having your money locked away generally for between one and seven years.
 If you do have to access your money, it will cost you.

 Lifetime ISA